 Yes, slide scanners are compatible with both types of images.

-TIFF and PNG are the best while preserving an image on the other hand JPEG are good when sharing with others du to less size.
+TIFF and PNG are the best while preserving an image.
+On the other hand, JPEG is good when sharing with others due to less size.

 Do I need a PC or Mac for operating a slid scanner?